Adesh-06/Amazon-clone/README.md

 # Amazon-clone

-Amazon clone using html and css
+Try to make an clone of an Amazon using HTML and CSS >